kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

  * All changelog changes go to one commit called `changelog`.
  * Update maintainer (in debian/control) goes to one commit called `update maintainers`.
- * All other logically separatable commits go into individual commits.
+ * All other logically separable commits go into individual commits.

 Look in `debian/changelog`: